 - 4.2.1 The IQAC will be established in each university under an administrative order of the university authority.
 It shall be organized in such a way as befits the size, existing structure and capacity of the university as delineated in the Act.
 For the initial period the IQAC shall be established with the financial assistance from HEQEP.
 However, the IQACs shall become a permanent organ of the universities and their operations will be sustained and maintained under the revenue budget of the institution.
 For this purpose universities will prepare a succession plan during the project period with the objectives of its continuity.
 For the purpose of a dynamic and effective IQAC the concerned university must take initiative to increase the availability of experienced and competent academics.
-This may include the following: - 4.2.1.1 Identifying those have interest and ability to work in QA; - 4.2.1.2 Providing critical development experiences through training, workshop and study visit; - 4.2.1.3 To develop high-potential QA leaders university shall identify, train , and retain talents to ensure the smooth functioning of the IQAC and development of the QA culture in the University; - 4.2.1.4 The university shall make necessary funding provisions in its revenue budget to meet the costs of the IQAC on a regular basis and include the IQAC in its permanent organizational set up.

-4.2.2 IQAC Funding
+This may include the following: - 4.2.1.1 Identifying those have interest and ability to work in QA; - 4.2.1.2 Providing critical development experiences through training, workshop and study visit; - 4.2.1.3 To develop high-potential QA leaders university shall identify, train , and retain talents to ensure the smooth functioning of the IQAC and development of the QA culture in the University; - 4.2.1.4 The university shall make necessary funding provisions in its revenue budget to meet the costs of the IQAC on a regular basis and include the IQAC in its permanent organizational set up. - 4.2.2 IQAC Funding

 In order to establish the IQAC the Institutional Quality Assurance Fund (IQACF) will be made available to public and private universities that fulfill the eligibility criteria defined in IQACF Operations Manual.
 The IQACF allocation will be made in a mode where the total cost of IQAC will be shared equally between the project and the proposal submitting university.
-There will be three rounds of proposal calls respectively in 2014, 2015 and 2016 for the universities listed under Group A. Group B and Group C. For the IQAC funding the eligible universities are required to submit proposal in prescribed formats of QAP in response to the proposal call by the QAU.
-The proposal call will be published in the national dailies and be posted on UGC and HEQEP websites followed press conference.
-All proposal submitting entities are requested to consult the IQACOM& IQACFOM prior to drafting and submission of the QA proposals (QAP).
-The QAU shall announce the list of QAPs awarded for IQACF and the names of the universities by posting it on the HEQEP, QAU and UGC websites and communicate the information to the awarded universities' VCs and concerned IQAC Directors through mail.
+In response to Round 1 proposal call(announced August 26, 2014) 13 universities have established IQACs by following the procedure laid in the IQACFOM.
+There will be another two rounds of proposal calls respectively for the universities listed under Group B and Group C. Eligible universities are required to submit proposal in prescribed formats known as QAP in response to the proposal call for receiving funds for the IQAC.
+The proposal call will be published in the national dailies and be posted on UGC, HEQEP and QAU websites followed press conference.
+All proposal submitting entities are requested to consult the IQACOM&IQACFOM prior to drafting and submission of the QA proposals (QAP).
+The QAU shall announce the list of QAPs awarded for IQACF and the names of the universities by posting it on the HEQEP, UGC and QAU websites and communicate the information to the awarded universities' VCs and concerned IQAC Directors through mail.
 The awarded QAPs thereafter shall become the under-implementation IQAC sub-projects.
 All IQAC Fund recipient institutions shall execute a contract with UGC after awards have been announced by QAU, UGC.
 Disbursement of grants to awarded institutions shall commence after the contract has been signed by the concerned parties.
 The total period from proposal call to announcement of award would take nine weeks.
-A flow chart on proposal submission and selection process is included in Annex 18.
+A flow chart on proposal submission and selection process is included in Annex 19.